terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

 ```

 ### Persistent Job
-When lifecyle is set to peristent, this will try reading from a stream of input.
+When lifecycle is set to persistent, this will try reading from a stream of input.
 When the execution starts, it will try to read within the range of the `interval` with a latency time specified in `delay`

 Example Job
 ```json